ChrisHulley/user-location-rest-test/README.md

 For the purposes of this example the 'location' is fixed to **London** (but would most likely be an input parameter if this service was made more production ready).

+The specification, methods and responses are documented in the swagger [spec-api.yml](./spec-api.yml)

 #### code quality measures
 <hr>